he1snber8/bitasmbl_BE/README.md

-Here’s a cleaned-up and properly styled version of your backend `README.md`:

----

 # 🧠 Bitasmbl Backend

 Welcome to the **backend of Bitasmbl** — a collaboration platform designed to connect skilled developers and creators, enabling them to form teams, build real-world projects, and validate ideas through hands-on experience.